pippinbarr/cart263-2021/course-information/schedule.md

 ## Objectives
 - Working on [Project 1: A Night at the Movies](../projects/project1/README.md)
-- Getting a taste of a game engine?

 ## Submit [Project 1: A Night at the Movies](../projects/project1/README.md)